ROSbot 2 PRO - quick start

 /flash-firmware.py /root/firmware.bin

-Both Fast DDS and Cyclone DDS are preinstalled in ROS 2 Foxy system image for ROSbot 2 PRO, however the Fast DDS is preffered one.
-To enable it:
+Both Fast DDS and Cyclone DDS are pre-installed in the ROS 2 Foxy system image for ROSbot 2 PRO.
+However, Fast DDS is the preferred option.

 file by executing the following commands: